ckan/ckan-docker-base/README.md

 The images can be built locally and tagged appropriately so they can then be pushed into the CKAN DockerHub repo assuming you have the correct permission to do so

-For CKAN 2.9 base images, go to the `ckan-2.9/base` directory and use the Makefile included:
+For CKAN 2.10 base images, go to the `ckan-2.10/base` directory and use the Makefile included:

-    cd ckan-2.9/base
+    cd ckan-2.10/base
     make build (can then use locally)
     make push (if you have enough credentials)

-For CKAN 2.9 dev images, go to the `ckan-2.9/dev` directory and use the Makefile included:
+For CKAN 2.10 dev images, go to the `ckan-2.10/dev` directory and use the Makefile included:

-    cd ckan-2.9/dev
+    cd ckan-2.10/dev
     make build (can then use locally)
     make push (if you have enough credentials)

-Same with the CKAN 2.10 base and dev images
+Same with the CKAN master base and dev images

-    cd ckan-2.10/base
+    cd master/base
     make build
     make push

-    cd ckan-2.10/dev
+    cd master/dev
     make build
     make push